onyx-platform/onyx-sql/README.md

  :sql/user "db-user"
  :sql/password "db-pass"
  :sql/table :table-name
+ :sql/copy? boolean
- :onyx/batch-size batch-size
+ :sql/copy-fields [:first :second :third] :onyx/batch-size batch-size
  :onyx/doc "Writes segments from the :rows keys to the SQL database"}
 ```

+When `sql/copy?` is true, attempts to import rows using the `COPY` statement for
+supported databases (currently only PostgreSQL).
+If enables, expects
+`sql/copy-fields` to be a vector that determines the order in which columns will
+be rendered.

 ##### upsert-rows